chef-boneyard/chef-web-docs-2016/style_guide/source/style_guide.rst

 Style Guide
 =====================================================

-The |opscode| style guide is just a limited subset of the full capabilities of Sphinx, with regard to formatting and authoring options.
+The |company_name| style guide is just a limited subset of the full capabilities of Sphinx, with regard to formatting and authoring options.
 Generally, if it's not listed here, we're not using it.

 All of the documents built by Sphinx for Chef can be found at docs.opscode.com.